alaub81/shelly/README.md

 This Shelly script, `shelly-idle-timer.js`, is designed to monitor the power consumption of a specified switchID on a Shelly device.
 It turns off the switch automatically after a specified idle time if the power remains below a set threshold, helping save energy by turning off devices that are not actively in use.

+### Functionality

+- Starts a timer when the switch is ON and `apower < POWER_THRESHOLD`.
+- If the condition persists for more than `IDLE_TIMEOUT` minutes, the switch will be turned OFF.
+- Reacts to `power_update`, `toggle`, and `input` events.

+### Polling Fallback

+Some Shelly devices (e.g. Plug S Gen2) only emit `power_update` events when power changes significantly.
+Small or slowly changing values may not trigger any event.

+To ensure reliable behavior in such cases, the script includes an optional polling mechanism that regularly fetches the current device state and applies the same idle logic.

 ### Configuration Parameters

 To customize the behavior of this script, adjust the following parameters in the `CONFIG` object at the beginning of the script: